sensu/sensu-docs/content/sensu-go/5.7/installation/verify.md

     parent: installation
 ---

-In addition to [packages][1], Sensu binary-only distributions are available for Linux, Windows, and macOS.
+In addition to [packages][1], Sensu binary-only distributions are available for Linux, Windows (agent and CLI only), and macOS (CLI only).

 {{< platformBlock "Linux" >}}